spencertipping/caterwaul-parser/parser.md

 # Implementation specifics

-Unlike some parser combinator implementations, this one provides a way to specify detailed failure information.
-This gives the user an idea about why and where a parse failed.
-Also unlike many
-Javascript parser combinator libraries, this one uses Caterwaul macros to make it easy to build up grammars.
-Each operator corresponds to a higher-order combinator provided by the Caterwaul parsing library.

 The definitions in the introduction require that the graph is directed, but it is allowed to be cyclic.
 Perhaps more interestingly, it can also be infinite provided that the parse rules have appropriately-defined termination conditions.
 This means that you could theoretically use these parser combinators to identify properties of continuous vector fields or other non-discrete directed structures.